mcw92/trie-hard/README.md

 *Created with [ideogram.ai](https://ideogram.ai/).*
 ## What `triehard` can do for you: Match fast or die *trie*-ing

-The `triehard` package provides a very basic proof-of-concept implementation of thread-parallel tries.
+The `triehard` package provides a very basic proof-of-concept implementation of process-parallel tries.
-A global trie can be built in a thread-parallel manner by merging local tries created on data chunks of the input word list on all available CPU cores.
+A global trie can be built in a process-parallel manner by merging local tries created on data chunks of the input word list on all available CPU cores.
 Furthermore, it offers a GUI-based live search for prefix matching on said tries.